cloudevents/spec/http-transport-binding.md

 ```

-This example shows a JSON encoded event retuned in a response:
+This example shows a JSON encoded event returned in a response:

 ``` text